Bonnie Lake (Alberta)

 Bonnie Lake is a small lake in Alberta, Canada.
 It is located 6 km outside of Vilna, Alberta, north of Highway 28, and is part of the North Saskatchewan River basin.

 The lake has a surface of 3.77 km2 and reaches a maximum depth of 6.1 m, while the average depth is 3.1 m.
 Bonnie Lake drains a total area of 49.6 km2.
 The lake drains through its south shore into Stony Creek which empties into the North Saskatchewan River.

-There is a small camp ground with 25 sites, power, and a beach, managed as the Bonnie Lake Provincial Recreation Area.
-There are very few fish in the lake, but there is a large number of birds on the lake.
-There is also a small golf course very close to the lake.